 Principles of Healthy, Sustainable Menus

 The Principles of Healthy, Sustainable Menus provide unique guidance for the foodservice industry, and bring together findings from nutritional and environmental science perspectives on optimal food choices, trends in consumer preferences, and impacts of projected demographic shifts.
 Download the full list of Principles of Healthy, Sustainable Menus, as well as our principles infographic.

 MENU CONCEPTS AND GENERAL OPERATIONS

 1. Be transparent about sourcing and preparation.

 Providing customers with abundant information about food production methods, sourcing strategies, calorie and nutrient values, labor practices, animal welfare, and environmental impacts is a necessity in our technology-driven and networked era.
 Consumer engagement is driven by the rise in food safety and fraud alerts, a growing interest in sustainability and food ethics, and a hyper-connectivity that yields instant access to information such as impending crop failures or the latest farm-labor conditions across global supply chains.
 Consumers can learn about what they eat regardless of what chefs and businesses share.
-Given that, food operators can build trust by learning about environmental and social issues in the food system and sharing information about their own practices.
+Given that, foodservice operators can build trust by learning about environmental and social issues in the food system and sharing information about their own practices.
 Identifying the farms that grow key ingredients, for example, is a strategy that creates value and brand identity and one that is quickly becoming a standard practice.
 Going further and explaining how food is produced and the rationale for sourcing decisions are the next steps, while limiting or restricting information on hot-button consumer issues such as calories, trans fats, genetically modified ingredients, or processing methods are approaches not likely to survive over the long term.
 Operators who do not adjust business models and strategies to anticipate the impacts of this accelerating trend risk disappointing the dining public and having to play costly catch-up as such issues assume greater urgency with the public.